jbat100/sonosthesia-audio-pipeline/README.md

 ## Planed

-Allow source separation using frameworks such as [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch), [Demucs](https://github.com/adefossez/demucs) or [Spleeter](https://github.com/deezer/spleeter)
+Compare source separation using frameworks such as [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch), [Demucs](https://github.com/adefossez/demucs) or [Spleeter](https://github.com/deezer/spleeter).

+Currently using [Demucs](https://github.com/adefossez/demucs) because it seems to score better on overall SDR and is a lot easier to install with pip than Spleeter.

+Look into using [Essentia](https://essentia.upf.edu/documentation.html) which seems to be good for highler level musical descriptors.

 ## Notes

-- Pipeline is a PyCharm project
-- Easiest to install python with [chocolatey](https://community.chocolatey.org/packages/python312) or homebrew
+- Can install python with [chocolatey](https://community.chocolatey.org/packages/python312) or homebrew
 - Note works with Python up to 3.12, issues with 3.13 as both librosa and matplotlib do not support it
 - Exit command prompt on windows with Ctrl Z and enter
 - Locate interpreter on windows with ```python -c "import os, sys; print(os.path.dirname(sys.executable))"```